ekourkchi/inclinet_project/README.md

 Using smaller batch sizes and training models with more iterations helped to minimize the bias.
 However, part of the bias that originates from the finite coverage of the inclinations could not be entirely removed.

 Ultimately, this analysis recommends us to invoke the regression methodology to get more precise results.
-To minimize the bias, the labels of the training sample must be relatively and `Tanh`  helps with having better convergence rates through generating outputs in a finite range.
+To minimize the bias, the labels of the training sample must be relatively uniform and `Tanh`  helps with having better convergence rates through generating outputs in a finite range.

 <a name='Footnote'></a>**Footnote:**